Jayanth-kumar5566/HealthhackGE/README.txt

 The other two csv files ("data.csv","label.csv") are the ones used for the training and testing of the algorithm.

+3) Getback to the previous directory

+4) Run the shell script using

+        "chmod +x run.sh"
+        "./run.sh"

 =====================Interpretation===========================
 StageI output: